 Don’t assume that you are entitled to learn all about a person’s disability, just because you noticed they are disabled.
 I am personally very open about my conditions, partially because I run a blog where I talk about my disability.
 Some examples of ways people ask me about my disability include asking what I can see, questions about my cane or glasses (read more about how I answer questions about my glasses here), or other non-intimidating questions.
-Most people do not feel like they should have to teach you about their condition or give you a detailed answer- and that is perfectly valid and acceptable.
+Most people do not feel like they should have to teach you about their condition or give detailed answers.
+That is perfectly valid and acceptable.

 Ask if there are certain things you should (or shouldn’t) do